project-ester-hub/.github/profile/README.md

 - Ongoing development and sprint progress on our [Sprint Planning Board](https://github.com/orgs/project-ester-hub/projects/2/) (🔒)
 - [Onboarding Guide](https://github.com/project-ester-hub/ester_project/blob/main/onboarding/ONBOARDING.md) (🔒)

+## 📜 License & Citation

+All project data will be published under the **Creative Commons Attribution 4.0 License (CC BY 4.0)**.
+All code will be published under the **MIT License**, unless otherwise stated.

+You might find the general [LICENSE](https://github.com/project-ester-hub/ester-project-governance/blob/main/LICENSE) and [CITATION.cff](https://github.com/project-ester-hub/ester-project-governance/blob/main/CITATION.cff) in our Governance repository.
+Please check the `LICENSE` and `CITATION.cff` files in each repository for the most up-to-date information.

+➡️ A full citation guide will be added once the first datasets and model versions are released.

+> 🕒 Note: This repository is part of the ESTER Project, which officially starts in September 2025.
+> All content is preliminary and may change.
+Licensing will apply as described from that date onward.

 <details><summary>Publications</summary>

   - yet to come...